 A cold agglutinin test may rarely be ordered to identify increased cold agglutinins if someone has a condition that has been linked to secondary cold agglutinin disease, such as infectious mononucleosis or a Mycoplasma pneumoniae infection.
 Since the test is not specific for these conditions, it is not typically ordered to diagnose or monitor them.

 If I have elevated cold agglutinins, is there anything I can do to make them go away or decrease them?

-This is something that your doctor will need to determine.
-Consult your health care provider on what steps can be taken to decrease cold agglutinins.
+This is something that your healthcare practitioner will need to determine.
+Consult with your healthcare provider on what steps can be taken to decrease cold agglutinins.

 What can I do to avoid the symptoms of cold agglutinin disease?